 Q. If I already enrolled in a plan for the new year, can I change my mind and pick a different plan instead?

 A. You can make multiple plan selections during open enrollment, as long as you complete the final plan change by the end of open enrollment.
-For 2019 coverage, open enrollment ends December 15, 2018 in all but eight states and the District of Columbia.
+For 2019 coverage, open enrollment ended December 15, 2018 in all but eight states and the District of Columbia.
 In California and Colorado, open enrollment has been permanently adjusted so that it will always extend into the new year.

-But in most states, open enrollment ends on December 15, and it’s no longer possible to change your mind after the start of the year.
+But in most states, open enrollment ended on December 15, and it’s no longer possible to change your mind after the start of the year.
 Prior to 2018, people whose plans were auto-renewed were able to return to the exchange in January and pick a different plan, but that’s no longer an option for most enrollees.

 If your coverage is being terminated because your insurer is exiting the market in your county, the exchange will pick a new plan for you if you don’t select one yourself during open enrollment (if you have an off-exchange plan, you’ll need to pick your own replacement plan to avoid being uninsured on January 1).
 But you’ll also qualify for a special enrollment period triggered by loss of coverage.
 If that applies in your case, you’ll be able to pick a plan other than the one the exchange picked for you, and you’ll have the first 60 days of the new year to make your plan selection.